 - Including the qmailanalog package suited for s/qmail together with tai64nfrac.

-s/qmail provides support for the following vanilla Qmail add-ons unaltered:
+s/qmail provides full support for the following vanilla Qmail add-ons unaltered:

 - Inter7's vpopmail

 - Andreas Aardal Hanssen's IMAP server BINC (Note: An up-to-date version is under development)